 A blowdown heat recovery system utilizes the heat available in the blowdown to preheat the feedwater before entering the boiler.
 Typically, this is accomplished in the deaerator utilizing the flash steam created in the blowdown vessel.
 Another method of heat recovery would be to use a heat exchanger to transfer the heat to another process medium.

-Here's some of your frequently asked questions about boiler blowdowns!
+Here are some of your frequently asked questions about boiler blowdowns!

 The boiler blowdown rate is the quantity of water removed from the boiler for the purpose of controlling water parameters by periodic blowdown.
 Typically this value is expressed as a percentage of the feedwater input to the boiler.
 5% is the normally specified value for blowdown rate but highly depends on the boiler feedwater quality.